 Wainer Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Wainer are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Wainer include: Wainwright, Waynewright, Wainright, Wayn and others.